Can I expunge my criminal record?

 Want to clean up your record?

 Circumstances related to arrest records are very personal, and the expungement process can be a complicated one.
-At Anaya-McKedy, P.C., our attorneys understand the importance of getting those records clean and we will guide you through each step of the petition process.
+At Anaya-McKedy, P.C., our criminal defense attorneys understand the importance of getting those records clean and we will guide you through each step of the petition process.
 Consultations are complementary and we look forward to discussing the petition process with you.